SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 ### Scriptless scripts

-[Scriptless script] is a wonderfully elegant technology and inclusion of Tari script does not preclude the use of Scriptless script in Tari.
+[Scriptless script] is a wonderfully elegant technology and inclusion of Tari Script does not preclude the use of Scriptless script in Tari.
 However, scriptless scripts have some disadvantages:

 * They are often difficult to reason about, with the result that the development of features based on scriptless scripts